JedS6391/Reddit.NET/docs/client.md

 # Client

-The `RedditClient` class provides the main entry-point for accessing reddit's API.
+The `RedditClient` class is the main entry-point for accessing reddit's API.

 ## Interactions